rust-lang/rust/src/doc/trpl/lifetimes.md

 discuss the `<>`s after a function’s name.
 A function can have ‘generic parameters’ between the `<>`s, of which lifetimes are one kind.
-We’ll discuss other kinds of generics [later in the book][generics], but for now, let’s just focus on the lifteimes aspect.
+We’ll discuss other kinds of generics [later in the book][generics], but for now, let’s just focus on the lifetimes aspect.

 [functions]: functions.html
 [generics]: generics.html